HOOLAHAN/CV/README.md

 - **Graduate Development Programme** (2015-2018) additional technical training related to the role as well as training in other areas like EQ and commercial awareness.

 ## Hobbies
-- **Runner** - I find a post work run at least once a week is the best way to decompress and look after your mental/physical health!
+- **Runner** - I find a post work run at least once a week is the best way to decompress and look after my mental/physical health!
 - **Golfer** - On weekends you can often find me on the golf course (likely searching for the ball!)
 - **Sailor** - This sport requires a lot of focus and tactical thinking to get the best out of the boat in the ever- changing conditions!